How we built this comparison

 🍽️ Food & Dining

 Costa Rica's food scene revolves around casados — the classic set meal of rice, beans, plantains, salad, and your choice of protein (chicken, fish, or beef) — available at local sodas (family-run restaurants) for $5–8.
-Fresh ceviche is exceptional along both coasts, tropical fruit is absurdly cheap, and the coffee is world-class.
+Fresh ceviche is exceptional along both coasts, tropical fruit is absurdly cheap, and the coffee is top-tier.
 Don't miss a pinto breakfast (rice and beans with eggs).
 The food is hearty and honest rather than refined.

 Hawaii's food scene is more diverse and more expensive.
 Poke bowls ($12–18), plate lunches ($12–20), shave ice ($5–8), and incredible fusion cuisine blending Japanese, Filipino, Polynesian, and American influences.
 Maui and Oahu have serious restaurant scenes with everything from roadside shrimp trucks (North Shore's famous Giovanni's at $15/plate) to high-end dining.
 But expect to pay mainland-city prices — or higher — for everything.